enpasos/muzero/README.md

 ## Build

-We are using PyTorch 2.x.
-Be aware of the following issue [https://github.com/deepjavalibrary/djl/issues/2552](https://github.com/deepjavalibrary/djl/issues/2552).
+We are using PyTorch 2.1.1 with CUDA 12.1.

 ```
 gradlew build